 To better understand what proparoxytones are, it is useful to compare them with acute and grave words:

-- Words esdrújulas: the stressed syllable is the penultimate one and always has an accent, regardless of the ending (technical, music).
+- Words esdrújulas: the stressed syllable is the penultimate one and always has an accent, regardless of the ending (technical, The music).

 Rules for accentuation of proparoxytones

-The most common accentuation rules The situation for proparoxytones is very simple: all of these words, without exception, have an accent on the penultimate syllable.
-This makes them a special group in Spanish because they do not depend on the common endings of the other categories of words.
+The accentuation rules The rules for proparoxytone words are very simple: all of these words, without exception, have an accent mark on the antepenultimate syllable.
+This makes them a special group in Spanish because they do not depend on the common endings of other word categories.
+Furthermore, these words can appear in a wide variety of contexts.
+They can be nouns (America), adjectives (Speed), conjugated verbs (draw it for me), among other grammatical categories.

 Examples of esdrújulas words